23xvx/Termux-Ubuntu-Installer/README.md

 ### Notice : Still fixing bugs !!!!

 ### To Do :
-1) Add desktops and themes for KDE
+1) Check bugs in KDE desktop
+2) Add some customizations

 ### Desktops :